apux/apux.github.io/source/2015-04-13-directory-structure-conventions-in-rspec-and-minitest.markdown

 0 examples, 0 failures
 ```

-Again, RSpec didn't load our file because it does not follow the name convention.
-If we name it back to `fizz_buzz_spec.rb`, it will work.
+RSpec didn't load our file because it does not follow the name convention.
+If we name it back to `fizz_buzz_spec.rb`, it will work again.

 If we see the testing file, we can see we didn't need any special configuration to load the `fizz_buzz.rb` besides requiring it.
 RSpec assumes that our code is in a `lib` directory and that is why it can load our file correctly.
 Let's try to rename the `lib` directory and see what happen.